2023 Most Popular Child Development & Family Studies Bachelor's Degree Schools

 While working on their Bachelor's Degree, human development majors at UT Austin accumulate an average of around $20,155 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $239.

-With a ranking of #16, University of Connecticut did quite well on this year’s most popular schools for human development and family studies students working on their bachelor’s degree.
+University of Connecticut ranked #16 on this year’s Most Popular Child Development & Family Studies Bachelor’s Degree Schools list.
 UCONN is a very large public school located in the suburb of Storrs.

 Women make up 89% of the human development majors at the school.